U-spin symmetry energy and hyperon puzzle: Theoretical framework

+Regarding the nuclear physics constraints, beside those illustrated in Sec.~\ref{sec:the_hyp}, we consider the HIC data and predictions from $\chi$EFT calculations.
+As indicated in Table~\ref{Tab:HIC}, the SNM pressure is constrained by empirical data from heavy-ion collisions, i.e., transport model analyses of kaon production~\cite{Fuchs2006_PPNP56-1, Lynch2009_PPNP62-427} and collective flow~\cite{Danielewicz2002_Science298-1592}.
+Additionally, theoretical constraints on the SNM pressure from $\chi$EFT are also incorporated~\cite{Drischler2020_PRL125-202702}.
+In Table \ref{Tab:sym}, regarding the symmetry energy, we consider not only the isospin diffusion data from transport models in HIC~\cite{Tsang2009_PRL102-122701} but also the theoretical calculations from $\chi$EFT based on the Gaussian process framework developed by the BUQEYE Collaboration~\cite{Drischler2020_PRL125-202702, Drischler2020_PRC102-054315, Drischler2019_PRL122-042501}.
+Furthermore, to incorporate hyperonic degrees of freedom, Table \ref{Tab:U-lambda} lists the empirical $\Lambda$ potential well depth in SNM.
+These values are derived from SU(3) $\chi$EFT including essential three-body forces \cite{Gerstung2020_EPJA56-175}, providing a reasonable benchmark for the hyperon-nucleon interaction at supra-saturation densities.

-For the astrophysical constraints, we consider the following mass and radius measurements of neutron stars, i.e., the binary neutron star merger event {GRB} 170817A-{GW}170817-{AT} 2017gfo~\cite{LVC2018_PRL121-161101}, the pulse-profile modelings with the {NICER} and {XMM}-Newton data for PSR J0030+0451, PSR J0740+6620, and PSR J0437-4715~\cite{Riley2019_ApJ887-L21, Riley2021_ApJ918-L27, Miller2019_ApJ887-L24, Miller2021_ApJ918-L28, Choudhury2024_ApJ971-L20}, as well as the central compact object (CCO) within the supernova remnant HESS J1731-347~\cite{Doroshenko2022_NA6-1444}.
+For the astrophysical constraints, we consider the following mass and radius measurements of neutron stars, i.e., the binary neutron star merger event {GRB} 170817A-{GW}170817-{AT} 2017gfo~\cite{LVC2018_PRL121-161101}, the pulse-profile modelings with the {NICER} and {XMM}-Newton data for PSR J0030+0451, PSR J0740+6620, PSR J0437-4715, and PSR J0614-3329~\cite{Riley2019_ApJ887-L21, Riley2021_ApJ918-L27, Miller2019_ApJ887-L24, Miller2021_ApJ918-L28, Choudhury2024_ApJ971-L20, Mauviard2025_apj995-60}, as well as the central compact object (CCO) within the supernova remnant HESS J1731-347~\cite{Doroshenko2022_NA6-1444}.
 The corresponding constraints are then summarized in Table~\ref{Tab:data_astro}.

-Sampled parameters are adopted to estimate neutron star EOSs under $\beta$-equilibrium, where at $n_\mathrm{b}< 0.08\ \mathrm{fm}^{-3}$ we employ the EOS predicted by the relativistic density functional TW99 with the slope of symmetry energy $L_\mathrm{sym}(n_0)$ close to the peak value obtained here~\cite{Xia2022_CTP74-095303}.
-The compact star structure is then fixed by solving the Tolman-Oppenheimer-Volkoff (TOV) equations, i.e.,
+Sampled parameters are adopted to estimate neutron star EOSs under $\beta$-equilibrium, where at $n_\mathrm{b}< 0.08\ \mathrm{fm}^{-3}$ we employ the crust EOS predicted by the relativistic density functional TW99 with the slope of symmetry energy $L_\mathrm{sym}(n_0)$ close to the peak value obtained here~\cite{Xia2022_CTP74-095303}.
+The compact star structure is then fixed by solving the Tolman-Oppenheimer-Volkoff (TOV) equations